Getting Started With Your Orthodontic Treatment

-- How often would I have to visit Dr. Reed once treatment is started?
+- How often would I have to visit Dr. Reed once orthodontic treatment is started?

 - Should I wear a retainer after treatment; for how long?

-- Will my wisdom teeth effect my treatment later?
+- Will my wisdom teeth affect my treatment later?

 - What sorts of foods will I have to avoid?